List of Twin Peaks characters: Twin Peaks Sheriff's Department

-Harry Truman
+Harry S. Truman

 Harry S. Truman (played by Michael Ontkean) is Twin Peaks' sheriff, who assists Special Agent Dale Cooper in the investigation of the murder of Laura Palmer.
-Harry is in love with the fragile Josie Packard, and is also one of the Bookhouse Boys.
+Harry is in love with the owner of the Packard Sawmill, Josie Packard, and is also one of the Bookhouse Boys.

-Harry and Cooper hit it off almost from the start.
+Harry and Cooper hit it off from the start.
 Harry is down-to-earth and plain-spoken, which often sharply contrasts with the eccentric Cooper and his unconventional methods of policing, fascination with Tibet, dreams, etc. Harry regards Cooper as somewhat eccentric but well-meaning.
 In early episodes, Harry serves to introduce Cooper (and hence the viewer) to the more prominent residents of Twin Peaks.
 Harry states that he begins to feel that he is Dr. Watson to Cooper's Sherlock Holmes.
 Despite their differences, Truman represents a literary alternate to Cooper: they approach the same goal through different means.

 As the case progress, Harry's respect for Cooper (and vice versa) grows and the two become close friends.
 He regards Cooper as "the finest lawman he has ever known".
 He vehemently defends Cooper to the FBI when Cooper is suspended for allegedly trafficking drugs across the Canada–US border, and assists him in rescuing Audrey Horne from One-Eyed Jacks.

 Harry shares his name with Harry S. Truman, the 33rd president of the United States.
 A picture of President Truman appears in his office.
 Additionally, a stuffed and mounted buck's head on his office wall has a placard reading "The Buck Stopped Here" hanging from it, a reference to the famous "The buck stops here" sign President Truman put on his desk.

-Harry's passionate love for Josie Packard is such that it blinds him to the fact that she is merely using him, as she has used many other people.
+Harry's passionate love for Josie Packard is such that it blinds him to the fact that she is keeping secrets from him, many of which regard her past and her history with her husband.
 When she dies suddenly after murdering Thomas Eckhardt, Harry falls into a deep depression and takes to drinking.
 He manages to turn himself around when Eckhardt's personal assistant Jones makes an attempt to murder him, which he thwarts.

 Following this, Harry resumes being the dedicated partner to Cooper he was before.
 When Cooper disappears into the Black Lodge Harry tirelessly waits for hours, until his sudden reappearance.

-By 2014, Harry is affected by an unidentified illness that renders him unable to serve as sheriff.
+By 2016, Harry is affected by terminal cancer, which leads to him relinquishing his title as sheriff.
 His duties are assumed by his older brother Frank, who comes out of retirement after a prior tenure as Twin Peaks sheriff.
+When the restored Cooper later meets Frank Truman at the Sheriff's Station, after Bob's defeat, he tells Frank to send Harry his best wishes.